DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-signals/entity-registration/index.md

 We register our definitions by feature.
 We are only using features here to be consistent with SmartNgRX.
 Features have no active impact to how state is created in your signals.

-The following is how we would register our User entity as part of the `shared` feature with Smart NgRX:
+The following is how we would register our User entity as part of the `shared` feature with Smart Signals:

 ```typescript
 @NgModule({